Randomised Controlled Trials Course 2018

 - Examine the critical issues involved in planning, conducting and completing a successful trial

-- Provide a basic understanding of statistical input into RCTs, including analyses frequently used
+- Provide a basic understanding of the statistics used to plan and analyse RCTs

 Course faculty will include: